 CALIFORNIA EXHAUST EMISSION STANDARDS AND TEST

-PROCEDURES FOR 2004 AND SUBSEQUENT MODEL
+PROCEDURES FOR 2004 THROUGH 2026 MODEL

 HEAVY-DUTY OTTO-CYCLE ENGINES AND VEHICLES

-The following provisions of Subparts A, N, and P, Part 86, of Subparts A through I, Part 1036, of Subparts A through L, Part 1065, and of Subparts A and E, Part 1068, Title 40, Code of Federal Regulations (CFR), as adopted or amended by the U.S. Environmental Protection Agency on the date set forth next to the 40 CFR Part 86 section listed below, and only to the extent they pertain to the testing and compliance of exhaust emissions from heavy-duty Otto-cycle engines, are adopted and incorporated herein by this reference as the “California Exhaust Emission Standards and Test Procedures for 2004 and Subsequent Model Heavy-Duty Otto-Cycle Engines and Vehicles,” with the following exceptions and additions.
+The following provisions of Subparts A, N, and P, Part 86, of Subparts A through I, Part 1036, of Subparts A through L, Part 1065, and of Subparts A and E, Part 1068, Title 40, Code of Federal Regulations (CFR), as adopted or amended by the U.S. Environmental Protection Agency on the date set forth next to the 40 CFR Part 86 section listed below, and only to the extent they pertain to the testing and compliance of exhaust emissions from heavy-duty Otto-cycle engines, are adopted and incorporated herein by this reference as the “California Exhaust Emission Standards and Test Procedures for 2004 Through 2026 Model Heavy-Duty Otto-Cycle Engines and Vehicles,” with the following exceptions and additions.

 PART 86 – CONTROL OF EMISSIONS FROM NEW AND IN-USE HIGHWAY VEHICLES AND ENGINES